 Practical Stage Management 1

 This module will teach you the tasks and responsibilities of the Assistant Stage Manager during a rehearsal process and the production of a theatrical production.
 You’ll be required to take on the role of Assistant Stage Manager for the processes of several productions in a variety of ways.
 This includes: rehearsal, get-in, fit-up, plotting, technical rehearsal, dress rehearsal, and the running of a theatrical production.
-There are also classes running in conjunction with this to enhance the skills learnt.

-Technical Theatre Skills 1
+Technical Theatre 1

 Within this module you’ll learn the basics of conventional lighting board operation and the safe handling and rigging of theatrical lighting.
 You’ll also explore the safe use of electricity, conventional lanterns, sound board operation and basic audio-visual equipment.
 You’ll work in a group to produce a technical installation which is open to an audience.

-Prop, Costume and Scenic Design 1
+Props, Costume and Scenic Design 1

 This module teaches you the importance of costume, props and stage design.
 You’ll undertake practical classes where you will explore design, technical drawings, model boxes and creating designs to a given brief.
 You’ll also have specialist lectures that cover wardrobe maintenance, wigs, make-up and props.